 The birth of the Chicken McNugget and the ensuing demand for poultry

-Little nuggets of chicken were creating a stir for consumers and poultry producers 35 years ago
+Little nuggets of chicken were creating a stir for consumers and poultry producers in 1984

 The birth of a new McDonald's product known as the Chicken McNugget meant the death of a lot of chickens.

-Thirty-five years ago, Rene Arend, the chef who perfected the McNugget was a guest on CBC's Front Page Challenge and he was asked about the impact it was having.
+In 1984, Rene Arend, the chef who perfected the McNugget, was a guest on CBC's Front Page Challenge and he was asked about the impact it was having.

 His appearance on the program came at a time when it was reported North Americans were spending half their food budget at restaurants.

 What seemed most difficult for the show's panel to swallow was that a "chef" was at the top of the food chain at the fast-food giant.

 "I am in the research kitchen in McDonald's," Arend said with a smile.

 The panel had concerns about the rapid growth of the fast-food industry and how that could impact the desire of young people to learn cooking skills.

 But Arend said he thought "today the young people are more apt to do something ... than I think myself was when I was that young."